nickpoulos/ez-rider/README.md

 }
 ```

-- `plugin_paths`: array of folders to check for plugin files (empty by default, merged with internal plugins path)

-- `plugins`: array of class names that correspond to the plugin you want to load from `plugin_paths`.
-These plugins will be applied to generate your override.
-If your docker-compose does not use any annotations from a particular plugin, feel free to remove that plugin here

 - `map`: array of map objects that sets which docker-compose files to map, and their output filename.

 ## Vault Plugin
-The HashiCorp Vault Plugin connects to Vault servers via an API.
+The HashiCorp Vault Plugin connects to Vault servers via API.
 It requires a Vault Base Url and Token to operate.

 The plugin will prompt you for this info and is cached for subsequent calls.

-Unless you have either of the following environment vars set, in which case the prompt is skipped and this value used.
+If you have either of the following environment vars set, the prompt is skipped and these values used.

 For example:

 ```bash
 export VAULT_URL=http://our-vault-server.vault.com